xd009642/xd009642.github.io/_posts/2024-07-08-on-coverage-and-macros.markdown

 # On Coverage and Macros

-So as a maintainer of a code coverage tool one of the common issues I get is that the coverage statistics are incorrect.
+As a maintainer of a code coverage tool one of the common issues I get is that the coverage statistics are incorrect.
 Often there's some validity to this based on how dead code has been eliminated or code has been optimised sometimes coverage instrumentation is missed and there are false negatives.